 The main requirements of the foundation are outlined below:

-* The base must be level and on one plane.
+* The base must be level and on

 * The wall and ridge supports must also be on one plane.
 This must be constructed so there is exactly a 90 degree angle between the base and the wall members.